 I’ve got three versions for you to check out, starting with a single face and single pair of glasses.
 Version two holds five pairs of glasses and version three can hold up to ten!
-Learn how to make it below.
+Learn how to make them below.

 Note: all glasses featured in this tutorial are from Zenni Optical.